Essential of Geography

 - Hell … below the Earth

-For the Medieval Church , one’s opinion about the shape of the Earth became a test of authentic Christian faith.
+For some in the Medieval Church, one’s opinion about the shape of the Earth became a test of authentic Christian faith.
 If you couldn’t believe the Bible that the Earth was flat and the centre of the universe, how could you believe it about anything!?!?
 Faith in Christ was not the issue … the shape of the Earth and solar system was!
-Folks like Copernicus and Galileo were accused of being heretical for challenging this conviction.
+Many people believe folks like Copernicus and Galileo were accused of being heretical for challenging this conviction; in fact it was a bit more complicated – and political – than just that.
 You can read more about Galileo’s conflict with the church here.

 The problem was … what?

 - The problem was one of poor biblical exegesis and hermeneutics (interpreting what the Bible actually says and what it means today).
 The Bible doesn’t actually say the Earth is flat in a definitive way (does it?).
 Biblical writers described things as they appeared to be — the sun does appear to rise.
 The winds appear to come from the “four corners” of the earth, but that is a figure of speech, isn’t it?
 They were describing things as they saw them; they were not trying to make scientific observations.
 It is our error, as interpreters, to think biblical writers are trying to give us modern scientific explanations when they are, in fact, simply telling things as they see them, using figures of speech, and are limited by the “scientific” understandings of their age.